Breakfast at The Plaza

 Close by is Grand Central Terminal, the historic train station which is the largest in the world by number of platforms.
 Beautiful architectural and historic finds abound in The Grand Central Terminal including the elaborately decorated astronomical ceiling in the Main Concourse.
 Grand Central is also home to fine dining restaurants like The Oyster Bar & Restaurant and Cipriani Dolci.
 The elegant bar and cocktail lounge The Campbell Apartment is also located in Grand Central.
 The Campbell Apartment was the former private office and salon of 1920s tycoon John W. Campbell.
 The Campbell Apartment is frequently cited as one of the “best bars in America.”
 Guided tours of Grand Central can be arranged by The Plaza’s Concierge team with advanced notice required.

 7:00 PM: The Plaza is home to an elegant European-inspired specialty Food Hall offering the finest fresh, prepared and gourmet foods.
 The project is the creation of chef and restaurateur Todd English, with design by renowned architect Jeffrey Beers, and is the first of its kind to open in a New York City hotel.
-The Plaza Food Hall features eight distinct stations: The Ocean Grill & Oyster Bar, The Bakery, The Cheese & Charcuterie Counter, Tapas (The Wine Bar), The Grill, Pizza, The Dumpling Bar, and The Sushi Bar.
+The Tood English Food Hall features 8 distinct stations: The Ocean Grill & Oyster Bar, The Bakery, The Cheese & Charcuterie Counter, Tapas (The Wine Bar), The Grill, Pizza, The Dumpling Bar, and The Sushi Bar.

 Coveted Seating & a Sip of the Bubbly at The Champagne Bar